 Right at the outbreak of World War One, Thomas was remobilised, on 5 August 1914.
 He was again posted to the 2nd Battalion of the Royal Sussex Regiment, entering France on 12 September 1914 with the British Expeditionary Force, where they headed straight for the Western Front.

 According to his Service Record, Thomas was “wounded on 27 September 1914 shrapnel wound right calf” – he was listed as “Wounded” on the Casualty List issued by the War Office on 11 October 1914, and entitled to wear a ‘wound stripe’.
-After recovering from this injury, Thomas again suffered a “debility” on 20 January 1915, returning to duty on 31 January 1915.
+After recovering from this injury, Thomas again suffered a “debility” on 20 January 1915, attending the 4th Stationary Hospital and returning to duty on 31 January 1915.

 Then Thomas was “wounded [on] 9 May 1915 face ankle and thigh“.
 This second injury, which was much more serious, was incurred during the disastrous Battle of Aubers Ridge on the Western Front near Armentieres in France.
 He was again listed as “Wounded” on the Casualty List issued by the War Office on 26 May 1915, and again entitled to wear a ‘wound stripe’.